2003

 PARTNERSHIP

-We always act in partnership, with a view of non-substitution, of transmission of our activities to national actors, and sustainability.
+2– We always work in partnership, to ensure a non-substitution approach, through entrusting our activities to national actors, and ensuring sustainability.

-Solthis relies on the legitimacy of national, institutional, community and scientific actors in defining and implementing national health strategies.
+Solthis relies on the legitimate voices of national, institutional, community and scientific actors in defining and implementing national health strategies.

-This decentralized and contextualized approach makes it possible to increase the role of the actors closest to the action by working in a non-substitutive manner.
-To this end, we align our action with national strategies and policies and support our partners based on the needs they express.
+This decentralized and contextualized approach makes it possible to enhance the role of stakeholders closest to the action by taking a non-substitution approach.
+In this way, we align our interventions with national strategies and policies and support our partners based on the needs they raise.

 3

-Our interventions are carefully thought-out from the outset so that they can be integrated into health systems and community actions, based on a detailed analysis of priority needs, complementary to existing initiatives, and supported by national actors (institutions, health services, communities).
-This approach, which focuses on partnerships with frontline actors, enables a better appropriation of interventions, a sustainable impact and a smooth transition and scaling up.
+3- Our interventions are carefully thought out from the outset so that they can be integrated into health systems and community actions, based on a detailed analysis of priority needs, which complement existing initiatives, and are supported by national actors (institutions, health services, communities).
+This approach, which focuses on partnerships with frontline actors, enables greater ownership of interventions, sustainable impact and a smooth transition and scale-up.

 Solthis | OUR VALUES